How to Message a Guy on Bumble, What to Write, How to Compliment a Guy: Tips & Ideas for Cute, Witty, Funny Conversation Starters, Openers, First Move

 Pro-tip: Be sure not to come off as someone seeking a tour guide to give them trips for their next travel destination.
 Make sure your comments and questions are relevant to him rather than a general request for information.

-Bumble First Message Examples
+Bumble First Message Examples, Bumble Tips For Females

 If a guy as a travel photo in his profile, you can ask something around that.
 “Hi, (insert name) when did you go to Mexico City?
 Did you try out any of the places in the Taco Chronicles?”
 This sample line does a few things: 1) show that you like tacos (without using the lame line in your bio), 2) watched the the show on Netflix and 3) show you looked at his profile and did not copy and paste a lame line like hi, hey, what’s up, how is quarantine going.
+Put in some effort.
 Using a first name increases a response rate by up to 60%.

 Similarly, if you are a guy, don’t just answer with simple one word answers.
 Add details and context.
 If you can’t get excited about food while traveling, you are likely a boring person in real life.
 A sample Bumble reply to this could be: “I did coincidentally but I didn’t see the show until after I went.
 I need to go back to check out XYZ.
 Have you been?
 I can’t believe I haven’t been before – it’s a shorter flight there than to many places in the U.S. and more exciting, culturally diverse”